mingusone/FerengAI/readme.md

 **A: The specifications for the overall program.
 The recipe.**

+**To keep things clean, there are folders for your Jupyter Notebook files, the SQLite files, and the resources files**

 # **Overall Blueprint:**

 _This is a very general overall outline of what needs to be done._